immcantation/alakazam/docs/topics/countGenes.md

 -------------------

 data
-:   data.frame with Change-O style columns.
+:   data.frame with AIRR-format or Change-O style columns.

 gene
 :   column containing allele assignments.
 Only the first allele in the